Fair Division with Two-Sided Preferences: Pareto Optimality

 Finally, we provide a pseudopolynomial-time algorithm for the case where the number of teams is constant.

-\begin{theorem} For any instance with a constant number of teams, each of which has a nonnegative integer value for each player, an EF1 and PO allocation can be computed in pseudopolynomial time. \end{theorem}
+\begin{theorem} For any instance with a constant number of teams, each of which has a nonnegative integer value for each participant, an EF1 and PO allocation can be computed in pseudopolynomial time. \end{theorem}